guiireal/guiireal/README.md

-10 years of tech experience.
+With 10 years of experience in technology, I bring a comprehensive skill set across various roles:

-As a software engineer/developer: Understanding of business rules, conception, architecture, development, testing and delivery of complete digital solutions, such as SAAS platforms, web systems, websites and mobile applications.
+Software Engineer/Developer: Expertise in understanding business rules, conceptualization, architecture, development, testing, and delivery of complete digital solutions.
+This includes the creation of SaaS platforms, web systems, websites, and mobile applications.

-As a data analyst/engineer: Development of own business intelligence platforms, from client interview, data warehouse and data mart design, ETL routines construction, OLAP cubes, performance indicators (KPIs) and dashboards/graphics with open-source libraries or Power BI.
-Solid experience in SQL, optimization and performance and scalable database projection.
-Experience in data-analytics, using Python in conjunction with libraries such as Pandas, SciPy and NumPy.
+Data Analyst/Engineer: Proficient in developing bespoke business intelligence platforms, starting from client interviews to the design of data warehouses and data marts.
+Skilled in constructing ETL routines, building OLAP cubes, and creating performance indicators (KPIs) and dashboards using open-source libraries or Power BI.
+Strong command of SQL, database optimization, performance tuning, and designing scalable database architectures.
+Experienced in data analytics using Python, along with libraries such as Pandas, SciPy, and NumPy.

-As a tech lead: Leading technical teams and systems life cycle, using agile methodologies (Scrum and XP), performing constant code-reviews, making strategic decisions about the use of technologies, aiming at costs and quality in delivery.
-Using technical and non-technical communication, according to the profile of each person.
+Tech Lead: Adept at leading technical teams and managing the system life cycle through agile methodologies like Scrum and XP.
+Experienced in conducting thorough code reviews, making strategic technology decisions, and balancing cost with quality in delivery.
+Capable of adapting communication to suit both technical and non-technical audiences.

 Portfolio: https://guiireal.com